joa-queen/ship-node-backend/README.md

-# Codebase: Fast Node.js Backend Template
+# Ocajo Backend

-Codebase is a template for rapidly developing Node.js backends with a robust set of tools and a well-organized file structure.
-It's designed to help you ship fast, reliable, and maintainable backend services.
+Ocajo Backend is a robust Node.js backend template designed for rapid development of scalable and secure web services.
+It incorporates best practices and a comprehensive set of tools to help you build reliable and maintainable backend applications.

 ## Features